 - i.
 Revenue (per the SIR consolidated statements of operations and comprehensive loss) this is the total consolidated revenue of all restaurants for the period.
 The restaurants include all SIR Restaurants.
-For the 12-week and 24-week periods ended February 12, 2017, revenue was \$62.4 million and \$125.9 million, respectively. - ii.
-Same Store Sales(1) ("SSS") this is a sub-set of (i) above used for tracking comparable year-over-year sales.
-For Q2 2017 and Q2 2016, SSS(1) includes all SIR Restaurants, except for those restaurants that were not open for the entire comparable periods in fiscal 2017 and fiscal 2016.
+For the 12-week and 36-week periods ended May 7, 2017, revenue was \$67.5 million and \$193.5 million, respectively. - Same Store Sales(1) ("SSS") this is a sub-set of (i) above used for tracking comparable year-over-year sales.
+For Q3 2017 and Q3 2016, SSS(1) includes all SIR Restaurants, except for those restaurants that were not open for the entire comparable periods in fiscal 2017 and fiscal 2016.
 The Abbey's Bakehouse and Abbey's Bakehouse retail outlet are not SIR Restaurants.
-SSS(1) for Scaddabush/Alice Fazooli's includes three Scaddabush restaurants and two Alice Fazooli's restaurants.
-For the 12-week and 24-week periods ended February 12, 2017, SSS(1) were \$59.1 million and \$120.0 million, respectively. - iii.
+SSS(1) for Scaddabush/Alice Fazooli's includes three Scaddabush restaurants and one Alice Fazooli's restaurant.
+For the 12-week and 36-week periods ended May 7, 2017, SSS(1) were \$63.1 million and \$182.2 million, respectively. - iii.
 Pooled Revenue this is the revenue subject to the License and Royalty Agreement this includes revenue from all Royalty Pooled Restaurants.
 The Royalty Pooled Restaurants are adjusted on January 1st of each year for New Additional Restaurants and New Closed Restaurants.
-Currently, there are 57 Royalty Pooled Restaurants.
-For the 12-week and 24-week periods ended February 12, 2017, Pooled Revenue was \$59.8 million and \$121.5 million, respectively.
-The applicable Royalty payable to the Partnership on the Pooled Revenue for these periods was \$3.6 million and \$7.4 million, respectively, and includes a Make-Whole Payment of \$0.08 million with respect to the closed Far Niente/FOUR/Petit Four location in Toronto, Ontario from its date of closure to December 31, 2016.
+Currently, there are 57 Royalty Pooled Restaurants (56 operating restaurants and one closed restaurant).
+For the 12-week and 36-week periods ended May 7, 2017, Pooled Revenue was \$64.6 million and \$186.2 million, respectively.
+The applicable Royalty payable to the Partnership on the Pooled Revenue for these periods was \$4.0 million and \$11.4 million, respectively, and includes a Make-Whole Payment of \$0.08 million with respect to the closed Far Niente/FOUR/Petit Four location in Toronto, Ontario from its date of closure to December 31, 2016, and a Make-Whole Payment of \$0.1 million with respect to the closed Alice Fazooli's location in Oakville, Ontario from its date of closure to December 31, 2017.